JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

 !!! warning "Experimental"

-    The following API is experimental
+    The following API is experimental.
+It is subject to breaking changes during minor or major releases without warning.

 ```julia
 MMI.predict_joint(model::SomeSupervisedModel, fitresult, Xnew) -> yhat